-An organic law establishes the number of Deputies, their indemnity, the modalities and the conditions of their election as well as the regime of ineligibilities and incompatibilities.
+An organic law establishes, for each of the Chambers, the number of parliamentarians, their indemnity, the modalities and the conditions of their election, as well as the regime of ineligibilities and incompatibilities.

-It equally establishes the conditions in which the persons called to assure, in the case of vacancy of a seat, the replacement of the Deputies until the renewal of the National Assembly, are elected, as well as the regime of ineligibilities and incompatibilities.
+It equally establishes the conditions within which the persons[,] named to assure, in case of vacancy of a seat, the replacement of parliamentarians until the renewal of the concerned Chamber, are elected, as well as the regime of ineligibilities and of incompatibilities.

-No member of the National Assembly may be prosecuted, investigated, arrested, detained or judged on the occasion of the opinions or votes emitted by them in the exercise of their functions.
+No member of the Parliament may be prosecuted, investigated, arrested, detained or judged on the occasion of the opinions or votes emitted by him in the exercise of his functions.

-During the sessions, a member of the Parliament may only, be prosecuted, investigated or arrested in [a] criminal, correctional or simple police matter with the authorization of the Bureau of the National Assembly, except in the case of flagrante delicto or of definitive condemnation.
+No member of Parliament, during the duration of the sessions, may be prosecuted, investigated, or arrested in a criminal, correctional or simple police matter without the authorization of the Bureau of the interested Chamber, except in the case of flagrant offense or of definitive condemnation.

-The detention or the prosecution of a member of the Parliament is suspended until the end of their mandate, except in the case of lifting of the parliamentary immunity.
+The detention or the prosecution of a member of Parliament is suspended until the end of his mandate, except in the case of waiving of the parliamentary immunity.